microsoft/semantic-kernel-starters/sk-python-flask/README.md

 # Semantic Kernel Python Flask Starter

 The `sk-python-flask` flask application demonstrates how to execute a semantic function within a Flask backend.
+The application can also be used as a [ChatGPT plugin](https://platform.openai.com/docs/plugins/introduction).
+If not using the starter as a ChatGPT plugin, you may not need the following files and the app routes that serve them:
+`openapi.yaml`, `.well-known/ai-plugin.json`, `logo.png`

 ## Prerequisites